“Never had a Drink. NEVER Will!”

 “Now that you’ve seen the whole package,” standup comedian Eddie Pepitone said shortly after walking on stage, “I want to answer the question that you’re all thinking, and the answer is yes, I have had a lot of work done.
 I’ve had my hair removed and my belly let out, because I was too pretty.” –Eddie Pepitone.

-“Age is a relative concept,” is a phrase we hear a lot, but what’s the difference between old and old.
-Ruth was seventy-eight years young, and I don’t write it that way to sound culturally sensitive.
-Ruth was happy, and she loved being alive in a way most seventy-eight-year-olds like Jack don’t.
-Jack was tired and withdrawn by the time he reached seventy-eight.
-He was the type of guy who probably would’ve been much happier if he died sooner.
-Some, like Ruth, have a way of defying age in a beautiful way, and others linger long after they stopped mattering or caring about matters.
+“Age is a relative concept,” is a phrase we’ve all heard, but what’s the difference between old and old.
+Ruth was seventy-eight years young, and I don’t describe her age that way to sound culturally sensitive.
+Ruth was happy, and she loved being alive every day in every way.
+Most seventy-eight-year-olds, like Jack, don’t.
+Jack was just tired by the time he reached seventy-eight.
+I don’t know what he was like before, but the guy I knew would’ve been much happier if he died sooner.
+Ruth had an infectious smile, and watching her work her way through her day could leave one feeling exhausted.
+Jack lingered long after he stopped mattering, or caring about matters.
+Age is a relative concept.

 We don’t know where we’ll be at age seventy-eight, but we experience indicators along the way.
 We don’t think about age now, but Jack might say that’s because we’re not seventy-eight, broken down, and just tired.
 I’ve never tried to act or look younger than I am, and I’ve never lied about my age.
 I just am who I am, a little older and wiser, but I never really thought about age, until my long-time friend walked into the bar and grille wearing a pair of Crocs.